pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 ### Roots Constrained To Boxed Values (Option 1)

-If roots are *solely* stored in fields of boxed values, then we might store runtime-type metadata in an allocator-injected header.
+If roots are *solely* stored in members of boxed values, then we might store runtime-type metadata in an allocator-injected header.

 This option is seductive: Adding a header via the runtime system's